Acute exacerbation of chronic obstructive pulmonary disease: Treatment

 Based on the severity different treatments may be used.
 Mild exacerbations are treated with short acting bronchodilators (SABDs).
 Moderate exacerbations are treated with SABDs together with antibiotics or oral corticosteroids, or both.
 Severe exacerbations need hospital treatment, and the prognosis is poor.

 Oxygen

 Oxygen therapy should be initiated if there is significantly low blood oxygen.
 High flow oxygen may be harmful in those with an acute exacerbation of COPD.
 In the prehospital environment those given high flow O2 rather than titrating their O2 saturations to 88% to 92% had worse outcomes.
+In specific circumstances high flow oxygen however can be beneficial.
 Antibiotics and steroids appear useful in mild to severe disease.